 No matter what side of the fence you stand on, we have to agree that once a link in the natural chain of process is broken, we become extremely limited in our ability to help preserve these creatures.
 We are fully dependent on God’s design and timing.
 As a Christian, it would be inconsistent for me to believe that an animal like the American Bison remains today solely because of the conservation work of human involvement.
 While God gave Adam dominion over the resources of the earth, the sustaining of those resources is still in the hands of God himself.

 We may be able to raise a fawn to it’s maximum potential as a trophy whitetail specimen by working tirelessly to control it’s environment.
-We may be able to implement laws and agencies that control population growth or decline, but at the end of the day, something as small as a tiny parasite or fly can wipe out an entire herd.
-Something as enormous as a sustained drought can all but eliminate food sources to the point of starvation.
+We may be able to implement laws and agencies that control population growth or decline.
+At the end of the day, something as small as a tiny parasite can wipe out an entire herd.

 King David gives us a stirring affirmation of God’s authority over all creation in Psalm 29.
 (Emphasis Added)